PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 As you've probably guessed, the bytecode contains a compiled version of your contract that will be executed by the EVM.
 You will use the ABI to interact with the contract.

-## Step 3 : Tests using mocha & assert :test_tube:
+## Step 3 : Tests using mocha & assert 🧪

 Time to test !
 The tests are very important while writing a smart contract, because once they're deployed on a real blockchain, you can not update or delete it.